New Study Finds Tesla #1 In Accident Rates Of Any Car Brand

 • Waymo vehicles were involved in 62 of those crashes.
 A total of 34 crashes occurred among Transdev cars, and 23 crashes occurred among Cruise cars.

-• Of the 130 total accidents, 4 resulted in moderate to serious injuries.
+• Among the 130 total accidents, four resulted in moderate to serious injuries.

 • With 90 crashes in 10 months, California had the most ADS accidents.